 Black Eyed Peas are an American hip hop/pop group formed in Los Angeles in 1995.
-The group currently line-up is formed by will.i.am, Taboo, Fergie and apl.de.ap.
+The group's current line-up consists of will.i.am, Taboo and apl.de.ap.
 Black Eyed Peas have so-far sold an estimated 56 million albums and singles worldwide.

 Black Eyed Peas went to centenary state high school and got their start in 1988 when will.i.am (born 1975 William James Adams Jr.) and apl.de.ap (born 1974 Allan Pineda) began rapping and performing together around Los Angeles.
 The pair signed to Ruthless Records (run by Eazy-E) after catching the attention of the nephew of Jerry Heller (Eazy-E's manager).
 Along with Mookie Mook (Burning Star), Dante Santiago & DJ Motiv8, they called their group A.T.B.A.N.
 Klann.
 Their debut album, 'Grass Roots', was not released originally because Ruthless did not consider the social themes reflected in the group's music to be marketable to their audience.
 A single "Puddles of H2O" was released in 1994 but no album was released (until it leaked onto the Internet in the mid 2000s).